 Question 4 (10%).
 1-way ANOVA.

 How do nematodes (microscopic worms) affect plant growth?
 A botanist prepares 16 identical planting pots and then introduces different numbers of nematodes into the pots.
 A tomato seedling is transplanted into each plot.
+The data for this problem are given in the data sheet (Q4-ANOVA-nematodes).

 Determine whether the data meet the requirements for running a parametric ANOVA; if not, you will need to run a resampling ANOVA.